-The following table sets forth information with respect to each person nominated for election as a director, including their ages as of February 28, 2007, business experience during the past five years, and directorships in other corporations.
+The following table sets forth information with respect to each person nominated for election as a director, including their ages as of February 28, 2008, business experience during the past five years, and directorships in other corporations.

-Name Principal Occupation(1) Age Director Since Thomas J. Carley Co-founder, Portal Capital, an investment management company 48 2000 James B. Hicks, Ph.D.
-Director of the Women's Cancer Genomics Initiative at Cold Spring Harbor Laboratory, a nonprofit research institution in New York 60 2001 Roger L. Johnson Principal of Coldstream Capital Management, Inc., a wealth management firm headquartered in Bellevue, Washington 63 2006 Jon L. Justesen Co-owner and Chief Executive Officer of Justesen Ranches located in eastern Oregon 55 2004 Anthony Meeker Retired Managing Director of Victory Capital Management, Inc., Cleveland, Ohio, an investment management firm 67 1993 William W. Sherertz President and Chief Executive Officer of the Company 61 1980
+Director Name Principal Occupation(1) Age Since Thomas J. Carley Co-founder, Portal Capital, an investment management company 49 2000 James B. Hicks, Ph.D.
+Director of the Women's Cancer Genomics Initiative at Cold Spring Harbor Laboratory, a nonprofit research institution in New York 61 2001 Roger L. Johnson Principal of Coldstream Capital Management, Inc., a wealth management firm headquartered in Bellevue, Washington 64 2006 Jon L. Justesen Co-owner and Chief Executive Officer of Justesen Ranches located in eastern Oregon 56 2004 Anthony Meeker Retired Managing Director of Victory Capital Management, Inc., Cleveland, Ohio, an investment management firm 68 1993 William W. Sherertz President and Chief Executive Officer of the Company 62 1980

 - (1) During the past five years, the principal occupation and other business experience of each nominee has been as follows: - (a) Mr. Carley was President and Chief Financial Officer of Jensen Securities, a securities and investment banking firm in Portland, Oregon, for eight years until February 1998, when the company was sold to D.A.
 Davidson & Co.
 Thereafter, he was a research analyst covering technology companies and financial institutions at D.A.
 Davidson & Co. until December 1999.
 Mr. Carley was a private investor until July 2006, when he co-founded Portal Capital, an investment management company. - (b) Dr. Hicks is also a co-founder and director of Virogenomics, Inc., a biotechnology company located in the Portland metropolitan area, for which he has served as Chief Technology Officer.
+He also serves as Vice President for Science of GenDx, Inc., a cancer diagnostic company based in New York.
+Dr. Hicks was a director of AVI BioPharma, Inc., from 1997 until October 2007.

-He has also been a director of AVI BioPharma, Inc., since 1997. - (c) Prior to joining Coldstream, Mr. Johnson was President and CEO of Western Pacific Investment Advisers, Inc., which was acquired by Coldstream in 2005. - (d) Mr. Justesen has managed Justesen Ranches in eastern Oregon since 1970.
-He also serves as President of Buck Hollow Ranch, Inc., and is a private investor. - (e) Mr. Meeker retired in 2003 as a Managing Director of Victory Capital Management, Inc. (formerly known as Key Asset Management, Inc.) where he was employed for ten years.
+- (c) Prior to joining Coldstream, Mr. Johnson was President and CEO of Western Pacific Investment Advisers, Inc., which was acquired by Coldstream in 2005. - (d) Mr. Justesen has managed Justesen Ranches in eastern Oregon since 1970.
+He also serves as President of Buck Hollow Ranch, Inc., and is a private investor. - (e) Mr. Meeker retired in 2003 as a Managing Director of Victory Capital Management, Inc. (formerly known as Key Asset Management, Inc.), where he was employed for ten years.
 Mr. Meeker is Chairman of the Board of First Federal Savings and Loan Association of McMinnville and a director of Oregon Mutual Insurance Company.
-From 1987 to 1993, he was Treasurer of the State of Oregon. - (f) Mr. Sherertz also serves as Chairman of the Board of Directors.

-Mr. Johnson and Mr. Justesen are first cousins.
+From 1987 to 1993, he was Treasurer of the State of Oregon. - (f) Mr. Sherertz also serves as Chairman of the Board of Directors. - Mr. Johnson and Mr. Justesen are first cousins.